-Indonesia detains Polish man in conflict prone Papua region
+Indonesia detains Polish man in conflict-prone Papua region

 JAKARTA, Indonesia (AP) — Indonesian security forces have detained a Polish man in the troubled Papua region on suspicion of links to separatists.

 A police report seen Wednesday by The Associated Press describes 39-year-old Jakub Fabian Skrzypski as a journalist who was in contact with Papuan separatists.
-A military report also seen by AP says he was detained Monday following the arrests of five Papuans who had a quantity of ammunition.
+A military report also seen by AP said he was detained Monday in Papua province following the arrests of five Papuans who had a quantity of ammunition.

 Indonesia restricts foreign journalists from entering its two easternmost provinces, Papua and West Papua, where a pro-independence insurgency has simmered for decades.

-The Polish Embassy’s head of mission Igor Kaczmarczyk says he’s aware of the arrest but referred questions to Poland’s Foreign Ministry.
+The Polish Embassy’s head of mission Igor Kaczmarczyk said he’s aware of the arrest but referred questions to Poland’s Foreign Ministry.

 Most Read Nation & World Stories